-Add a layer of vegetables to the slow cooker: Scatter the vegetables or fruits you've chosen over the bottom of the slow cooker.
+Add a layer of vegetables to the slow cooker.
+Scatter the vegetables or fruits you've chosen over the bottom of a 6-quart or larger slow cooker.
 They should form a single layer.

 Layer the chops on top.
 Place the chops on top of the vegetables.
 It's okay to overlap the chops slightly, but don't stack them on top of each other.

 Pour the cooking liquid over top.
 Pour the cooking liquid, or the liquid left from deglazing your pan, over the chops.
 If you sautéed any vegetables, tuck some of them below the chops and scatter the rest on top.

 Cook for 2 to 6 hours on LOW.
 Cover and cook on the LOW setting for 2 to 6 hours.
 At around 2 hours, your pork chops will be cooked through (145°F) and have a texture similar to chicken breast — tender, but firm.
 Between 3 to 6 hours, the chops will have a texture closer to pulled pork; it will be easy to cut with a fork and will pull easily from the bone.
 (The first time you make slow cooker pork chops, check the chops every so often to see how they're cooking; after this first batch, you'll know exactly how much cooking time to plan for going forward to make your ideal pork chops.)

-Serve with the vegetables and cooking liquid: Serve straight from the slow cooker or transfer everything to a serving dish.
+Serve with the vegetables and cooking liquid.
+Serve the chops and vegetables straight from the slow cooker, or transfer everything to a serving dish.
 Spoon the cooking liquid over top of everything.

 Storage: Leftovers can be refrigerated in an airtight container for up to 4 days.
 These are not my favorite chops to reheat and serve the next day; I find that they're just a bit too dry and tough at that point.
 If you do end up with leftovers, I recommend pulling them into shreds and using them in burritos, tacos, soups, and the like.